Souk al-Tawileh: Timeline

 Phoenico-Persian Period: Origin of Souk al-Tawileh street.

 551 A.D: Earthquake destroyed street and turned it into a simple earth path.

-1874: Ottoman urbanization plan of Beirut turned Souk al-Tawileh into a modern commercial street.
+1874: Ottoman urbanization plan of Beirut turned Souk al-Tawileh into a commercial street.

 1975: Souk thrived as a prosperous shopping venue until outbreak of the Civil War.

 1994: beginning of the post war reconstruction of Beirut’s central district restituted the street's importance.